and win €€€

 Cyprus citizens and anyone legally employed in Cyprus are eligible for social insurance.
 EU citizens who are pensioners/retirees are also eligible.
 Those who want to continue coverage after a period of mandatory contributions (Voluntary Contributors) may opt to do so; all others must obtain private pensions and insurance.

 The Cypriot social security system provides benefits and pensions.
 It is financed by employee, employer and state contributions.
-Under the social security system, recipients are entitled to free or subsidised health and dental care.
+Under the social security system, recipients are entitled to subsidised state health and dental care.

 Social insurance payments are made to the District Offices of the Department of Social Insurance.